LINNIhub/LINNIhub/README.md

 Whitelisted = true
 end

-if game.Players.LocalPlayer.Name == "用户名" then
+if game.Players.LocalPlayer.Name == "rennunxsmall" then
 Whitelisted = true
 end
 if Whitelisted == true then